United States government online resource removals under the second Trump administration: CDC website

 As of February 2, more than 3,000 pages from the website for the Centers for Disease Control and Prevention have been altered or removed.
 This included thousands of research papers relating to chronic medical conditions, sexually transmitted infections, Alzheimer's disease, drug overdose prevention, adolescent health, and reproductive care.

-Vaccine guidelines for pregnant people were also removed from the CDC website, which The New York Times noted may have been due to use of the gender-neutral term "pregnant people".
-One employee said that since HIV-related webpages commonly referenced gender, they had to "take everything down in order to meet the deadline."
+Vaccine guidelines for pregnant people were also removed from the CDC website, which The New York Times noted may have been due to use of the gender-neutral term "pregnant people."
+One employee said that since HIV-related webpages commonly referenced gender, they had to "take everything down in order to meet the deadline".
 Some data was restored later, such as the Atlas Tool for tracking infectious diseases such as HIV and STIs and information on the Youth Risk Behavior Surveillance System.
-As of February 6, the CDC website had the notice, "CDC's website is being modified to comply with President Trump's Executive Orders."
+As of February 6, 2025, the CDC website maintained a notice stating that "CDC's website is being modified to comply with President Trump's Executive Orders".

+A January 2026 study found that among CDC datasets that had previously been updated monthly, 46% had unexplained pauses in updates, the majority of which related to data on vaccinations or impacts of common respiratory viruses.